How Can You Use Bloom’s Taxonomy In The Classroom?

 So then, how should you use Bloom’s Taxonomy in the classroom?
 Applying this model isn’t always an entirely seamless thing, if for not other reason than most ‘parts’ of learning (e.g., curriculum maps, pacing guides, lesson templates, tests, behavior charts, report card, etc.) aren’t ‘made for’ it.

 As I explained in What Is Bloom’s Taxonomy?
 A Definition For Teachers, Bloom’s Taxonomy is simply a way of thinking about thinking—a framework.
-Consider how a ‘diet’ is a way of framing food in order to achieve a specific purpose, whether that purpose is improved sleep, weight loss, added muscle, or any other number of factors, a ‘diet’ ‘frames food’ around a certain way of thinking and a specific purpose.
+Consider how a ‘diet’ is a way of framing food to achieve a specific purpose, whether that purpose is improved sleep, weight loss, added muscle, or any other number of factors, a ‘diet’ ‘frames food’ around a certain way of thinking and a specific purpose.
 While not exactly functioning the same way a diet does, Bloom’s Taxonomy does provide a kind of structure to think about learning and achieve specific goals.

 50 Ways To Use Bloom’s Taxonomy in The Classroom